oVirt/ovirt-site/source/feature/sr-iov.html.md

     -   all the networks that their label is in the list will be attached to the sr-iov networks list of the nic.
     -   the same sr-iov label can be on more than one nic.
     -   in case all networks allowed is true this list is ignored.
-*   configuring SR-IOV related data on nics that are slaves of a bond is permited.
+*   configuring SR-IOV related data on nics that are slaves of a bond is permitted.

 ##### run vm

 *   <b>scheduling host</b>
-    -   if the vm has passthrough vnic, the physical nics to which the vnic's network is attached to are being checked.
+    -   if the vm has passthrough vNic, the physical nics to which the vNic's network is attached to are being checked.
-        -   if ithere are no available VFs on none of the nics, the host is filtered out from the scheduling.
+        -   if there are no available VFs on none of the nics, the host is filtered out from the scheduling.
-        -   if all the hosts were filtered out from the scheduling the running of the VM will fail and an appropriate error message will be displayed.
+        -   if all the hosts were filtered out from the scheduling the running of the VM fails and an appropriate error message is displayed.
 *   the engine will pass the following to the vdsm-
-    -   the PF the vnic should be connected to one of its VFs.
+    -   the PF the vNic should be connected to one of its VFs.
-    -   the network configuration that should be applied on the VF (vlan).
+    -   the network configuration that should be applied on the VF (vlan, mtu).

 ##### migration

 *   scheduling the host- same as in run vm.
-*   the engine will pass to vdsm the PF the vnic should be connected to one of its VFs.
+*   the engine will pass to vdsm the PF the vNic should be connected to one of its VFs.

 #### VDSM API